mhoangvslev/F-RDFQuotient/README.md

 In step 6, `mvn install` or `mvn clean install` part of the command attempts to first compile the code, and then execute the tests.
 We use the tests as an automatic means to assert basic correctness of our software.
 They are run in a controlled environment, where the parameters for a database connection are fixed.
 If you wish to run the tests and you use non-standard configuration of Postgres or DOT installation, make sure you adjust the configuration used for testing.

 ## Troubleshooting
-Thank you for trying out our software.
-If you encounter any problem with our software, please file an issue in this GitLab project.
+Thank you for trying out our software!
+If you encounter any problem using it, please file an issue in this GitLab project.